jody00123/locales/README.md

 ## File Structure

 * `/main/*.js` - Locale files for the main site (top page, video details, etc.)
-    - The files conform to the format as specified in the vue-i18n documentation: https://kazupon.github.io/vue-i18n/
+    - The files conform to the format as specified in vue-i18n documentation: https://kazupon.github.io/vue-i18n/

 ## Contributing